evyncke/v6ops-james/draft-vyncke-v6ops-james.md

 | Skip | 512 | 1.9% |
 | Discard | 512 | 0.0% |

-It appears that hop-by-hop options headers cannot reliably traverse the global Internet only small headers with 'skippable' options have some chances.
-If the hop-by-hop options has the 'discard' bits, it is dropped per specification.
+It appears that hop-by-hop options headers cannot reliably traverse the global Internet; only small headers with 'skippable' options have some chances.
+If the hop-by-hop option has the 'discard' bits, it is dropped per specification.

 ### Destination Options Headers